ADirin/OTP1_LectureMaterial/Week 1/Home Assignment/Product Vision.md

 **__Submission__**

-The Scrum Master for Sprint 1 must submit the product vision as a PDF file in the OMA Dropbox within a week after the Scrum team is set up.
+The Scrum Master for Sprint 1 must submit the product vision as a PDF file in the Moodle Dropbox by 25th of August.